Understanding VA Disability Ratings

 How Augustus Miles Can Help with Your VA Disability Rating

-Our veteran support team — many of whom are former Augustus Miles clients themselves — provides guidance throughout the process.
-They understand what you're going through because they've been there themselves.
+Our veteran support team — many of whom have been through the VA claims process themselves as former clients — provides guidance at every step.
+They understand what you're going through because they've lived it.

 Appealing Low VA Disability Ratings

 If you believe your rating is too low, you have options.
-Under the Appeals Modernization Act, you can:
+Under the Appeals Modernization Act (AMA), which took effect February 19, 2019, you generally have one year from the date you receive notice of your rating decision to select one of three review lanes:

 Request a Higher-Level Review